Aliases for AKR7A2 Gene

 Previous GeneCards Identifiers for AKR7A2 Gene

 The protein encoded by this gene belongs to the aldo/keto reductase (AKR) superfamily and AKR7 family, which are involved in the detoxification of aldehydes and ketones.
 The AKR7 family consists of 3 genes that are present in a cluster on the p arm of chromosome 1.
 This protein, thought to be localized in the golgi, catalyzes the NADPH-dependent reduction of succinic semialdehyde to the endogenous neuromodulator, gamma-hydroxybutyrate.
-It may also function as a detoxication enzyme in the reduction of aflatoxin B1 and 2-carboxybenzaldehyde. [provided by RefSeq, Oct 2011]
+It may also function as a detoxication enzyme in the reduction of aflatoxin B1 and 2-carboxybenzaldehyde.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2016]

 GeneCards Summary for AKR7A2 Gene

 AKR7A2 (Aldo-Keto Reductase Family 7, Member A2) is a Protein Coding gene.
-Diseases associated with AKR7A2 include pancreatic cystadenoma and gamma-amino butyric acid metabolism disorder.
-Among its related pathways are Metabolism and Biological oxidations.
+Diseases associated with AKR7A2 include pancreatic cystadenoma and intermediate charcot-marie-tooth neuropathy.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include electron carrier activity and phenanthrene-9,10-epoxide hydrolase activity.
-An important paralog of this gene is KCNAB2.
+An important paralog of this gene is KCNAB1.

 UniProtKB/Swiss-Prot for AKR7A2 Gene